5 Minute Dixie Cup Popsicles

 Kids in the Kitchen with Dixie Cup Popsicles

 I just love it when Elise wants to get into the kitchen.
 At 3.5 years old, it’s not like she can whip up dinner on her own, but the teaching opportunities are wonderful.
 We cover math (measuring), have discussions on texture and chemistry, and safety.
-She is also really interest in following the recipes and repeatedly sings out, “What’s next!?”
+She is also really interested in following the recipes and repeatedly sings out, “What’s next!?”

 In all honesty, I can’t wait until she is old enough to make dinner by herself.
 I really like the idea of getting kids in charge of dinner one night a week when they are old enough.
 Do you have your kids do this?
 Tell me, what age did you start having them prepare a meal?